OMINE

 Books:

-"1220 Days in Hell" by Robert C. Daniels- tracks experiences of U.S. Marine Edmond Babler.
+1220 Days in Hell by Robert C. Daniels - tracks experiences of U.S. Marine Edmond Babler.
 Excellent description of hell ship Noto Maru and this camp.
 Worth price of purchase.
 Sole defect is major error in his description of Palawan massacre.

-External Link: George T. Palmer, Royal Canadian Rifles- Author of the remarkable memoir "Dark Side of the Sun"- worth twice its price just for the many illustrations and excellent reportage of the Canadian's experiences.
+Dark Side of the Sun by Michael Palmer about his grandfather, George T. Palmer, Royal Canadian Rifles - A remarkable memoir, worth twice its price just for the many illustrations and excellent reportage of the Canadian's experiences.
+Old website with photos of camp.